 This is why dihedral paddles are mostly recommended for beginners who prefer to sacrifice some power and replace it with a smoother stroke.
 On the other hand, if you are an advanced paddler and flutter is no issue to you, then you can go with the flat blade.

-You can also watch the video below to discover more tips on choosing the right paddle.
+You can also watch the video above to discover more tips on choosing the right paddle.

 The Best Paddle Board Paddles